DanielGitUser/zsh-aliases-easy-remember/README.md

 ```
 alias back="cd .."
 ```
+// there are expecions called b and cl = back and clean that are to much often used and easy to remember

 2. Name them in camelCase first letter in lowercase

 Enter into the area of alias (I call them snips = snippets)